alshedivat/al-folio/_pages/madpulsar.md

 layout: page
 permalink: /madpulsar/
 title: madPulsAr
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Select details about my personal life for the world to see.
 nav: true
 ---